An Unfiltered Conversation on Politics, Media, and the Future of America

 Book Tiffany Cross and Joy-Ann Reid for your next event to hear from two of the most dynamic and influential media personalities in the country, offering their unfiltered take on the challenges and opportunities facing our nation.

 Reid has been featured in Washington Post, Forbes, The New York Times, Vogue, Black Enterprise, Fast Company, Ms., among many others, and her writing has appeared in The New York Times, The Guardian, The Miami Herald, New York Magazine, and The Daily Beast.
-She was a 2025 NAACP Image Award winner for her #1 New York Times bestseller Medgar & Myrlie. a 2022 NAACP Image Award winner for The ReidOut, 2003 Knight Center for Advanced Journalism fellow, and has received awards from the Women’s Media Center, the National Action Network, the National Association of Black Journalists, and been nominated for an Emmy, a GLAAD Media Award, and two prior NAACP Image Awards.
-Reid has taught at Syracuse University and is a Hearst Visiting Professor at Howard University, teaching a course on the impact of race and gender on political coverage.
+She was a 2025 NAACP Image Award winner for The ReidOut and for Medgar & Myrlie. a 2022 NAACP Image Award winner for The ReidOut, 2003 Knight Center for Advanced Journalism fellow, and has received awards from the Women’s Media Center, the National Action Network, the National Association of Black Journalists, and been nominated for two Emmy Awards, a GLAAD Media Award, and two prior NAACP Image Awards.
+Reid formerly taught at Syracuse University and was a Hearst Visiting Professor at Howard University, teaching a course on the impact of race and gender on political coverage.
 Drawing on her decades-long experience in politics and passion for addressing the intersections of race, justice, and culture, Reid offers in-demand analysis on today’s most important issues.

-Joy-Ann Reid is a political analyst at MSNBC and former host of beloved show "The ReidOut."
+Joy-Ann Reid was a longtime political analyst at MS NOW (formerly MSNBC) and former host of beloved show "The ReidOut."
 She is the author of four books: #1 New York Times bestseller Medgar and Myrlie: Medgar Evers and the Love Story That Awakened America, Fracture: Barack Obama, the Clintons and the Racial Divide, We Are the Change We Seek: The Speeches of Barack Obama, which she co-edited with Washington Post columnist E.J.
 Dionne, and The Man Who Sold America: Trump and the Unraveling of the American Story, which spent four weeks on the New York Times best-sellers list.
 Reid also co-hosts a podcast: Reid This-Reid That with veteran TV journalist Jacque Reid.
 She has worked in local and national TV news, as a talk radio producer and co-host, and as a press secretary during two presidential campaigns, including for Barack Obama's campaign in Florida in 2008.
 Her columns have appeared in multiple outlets including The New York Times, The Guardian, The Miami Herald, New York Magazine, and The Daily Beast.

 Reid graduated from Harvard University in 1991 and was a 2003 Knight Center for Advanced Journalism fellow.
 She has received media awards from The Newswoman's Club of New York for the Front Page Award for Lifetime Achievement, Women’s Media Center, the National Action Network and the National Association of Black Journalists, and her work has been nominated for an Emmy Award, a GLAAD Media Award, and two NAACP Image Awards.